matrix-org/areweoidcyet/client-implementation-guide/index.md

 ## Access token handling

-The most important point to understand here is that the OIDC provider is now responsible for issuing tokens and the homeserver isn’t involved in this process anymore.
+The most important point to understand here is that the OpenID Provider is now responsible for issuing tokens and the homeserver isn’t involved in this process anymore.

 Additionally access tokens must be issued with an expiration date, and so token refresh handling is a requirement of the implementation too.